 Cassandra Truth: In "Beauty and the Beast", a homeless man warned Cody that he saw a creature in the storm drains.
 Cody thought the man was merely drunk and doesn't believe him.
-Oh, if only he did, because the creature was real, all right: An alligator.
+Oh, if only he did, because the creature was real, all right: A rare salt-water alligator.

 Chuck Cunningham Syndrome: Skylar Bergman (played by Marliece Andrada), despite being featured in the opening credits, was only featured in the first four episodes of season 8 and was never featured again, without any in-universe explanation.

 Citizenship Marriage: The crux of Logan's situation during seasons 5 and 6; he's from Australia and wants to remain in America but his visa's expired.
 He wants to get a citizenship marriage with an unrelated woman instead of Caroline, which causes a lot of tension between the two.

 Clear My Name: "The Falcon Manifesto" has Mitch a suspect in the death of someone he knew for only a day.

 Cliff Hanger: There were quite a few two-parters in the show's run: